johndarrel/hide-my-wp/readme.txt

 No. You need to have custom permalinks set to 'on' in Settings > Permalinks.

-You will get a notification in the Settings page if something is not setup right.
+You will get a notification on the Settings page if something is not set upright.

 = What do I need to do before I deactivate the plugin? =